Logo- Goyo TravelInspirational Journeys in Mongolia

 Tokyo - MIAT fly direct 3-4 times per week

-By Rail (as of November 2023 travel by rail to/from Mongolia is still unavailable)
+By Rail (as of May 2024 travel by rail to/from Mongolia is still unavailable)

 One of the Trans-Siberian Railway routes runs from Moscow through to Beijing, passing through Mongolia.
 Trains No. 4 & 6 from Moscow to Ulaanbaatar depart on Tuesday and Wednesday at 21:35, arriving the following Monday and Tuesday at 06:30.
 1st Class berth c.£540/$860; 2nd class berth c.£325/$520.
 Lower prices available in other direction.
 Stopovers en route also possible - Irkutsk (for Lake Baikal) is highly recommended, and there are daily onward trains from here to Ulaanbaatar.